Sodnom Baldan: Family

 He married Norjmaa Baldan in 1952 and they had 11 children.
 He met her in 1950, she was related to Batmonk Dayan Khan, her great-grandfather was one of the state of Tusheet Khan's nobility – Sandag Taij, who had a Silk Road trading business that had been handed down through the generations.

+Sodnom was a biological father of the pop singer Tumur Khurlat.

 Political victimization

 All of the Mongolian students that had studied abroad in Western Europe were jailed from 1938 until 1940 by orders of the Mongolian Government officials, who were influenced by Soviet officials.
 Baldan Sodnom was one of them.
 They were imprisoned yet again from 1947 until 1949 when most of them were again subjected to prison including Baldan Sodnom again based on influence from Soviet officials.
 They pardoned them in 1951 for their 1938–1940 prison time and expunged their records.
 In 1969 they pardoned them for the 1947–1949 prison time.
 Yet until he died, the Communists kept checking up on him.
 The records of this are stored and on display at the Memorial Museum for Victims of Political Repression.